Sustainable Packaging In 2021 And Beyond [Examples & Ideas]

 In this article, you’ll see:

-Material science and packaging engineering developing at an incredible speed.
-As a result, more eco friendly packaging options are on the market that can take care of a wide range of products.
+Material science and packaging engineering are developing at an incredible speed.
+As a result, more eco-friendly packaging options are on the market that can take care of a wide range of products.

-There have also been many breakthroughs in plant-based packaging and biodegradable plastic packaging.
+There have also been many breakthroughs in plant-based packaging and compostable packaging.
 This also means that it’s getting easier for your brand to reduce its carbon footprint.

 Plus, with the public more and more aware of the waste caused by bad packaging, wasteful brands are being named and shamed.

-So let’s dive into the world of eco-friendly packaging, and see it’s benefits for your brand.
+So let’s dive into the world of green packaging, and see its benefits for your brand.
 But before we go too deep, what does packaging sustainability actually mean?

 What is sustainable packaging?